AElfProject/AElf/docs/Introduction/before.md

 Before you jump in to the guides and tutorial you'll need to install the following tools:

+#dotnet core

+AElf is developped whith dotnet core, so you will need install it before you start testing.

 #Redis

 We mainly use [Redis](https://redis.io/) as a key-value database to store our nodes data.